Why Is Lakshmi Puja Celebrated on Diwali

 Why Pradosh Kaal Is Preferred

 The Pradosh Kaal—just after sunset—is considered the most potent for Lakshmi Puja because energies shift from day to night.
-In this time, spiritual vibrations are strongest, making our prayers more impactful.
+At this time, spiritual vibrations are strongest, making our prayers more impactful.

-Importance of Fixed Lagna (Sthir Lagna) for Prosperity
+Importance of Fixed Lagna (Sthir Lagna) for Performing the rituals of Diwali and Lakshmi Puja 2025

 The worship is more powerful when the lagna (ascendant) remains unchanged during the ritual—known as Sthir Lagna.
 This stable rising sign is believed to strengthen prosperity blessings and alignment with cosmic energy.